osrf/gazebo_tutorials/haptix_comm/tutorial.md

 # Running the simulation with your controller

 Now, we are ready to test our controller with the HAPTIX simulator.
-Open a new terminal in the machine running Gazebo and start the HAPTIX simulation:
+Open a new terminal on the Linux machine running Gazebo and start the HAPTIX simulation:

 ~~~
 gazebo worlds/arat_test.world